Phase-space analysis of dark energy models in non-minimally coupled theories of gravity: Stability analysis and physical results

 \subsection{Non-minimally coupled scenario}

-In this subsection, we analyze the stability of systems involving non-minimally coupled standard and alternative scalar field models, proposing a generalize approach to derive critical points without indicate the potential a priori.
-We obtain the same critical points for both the standard and alternative scalar field descriptions, indicating that the presence of coupling between dark energy and gravity unifies these two different types of scalar field.
+In this subsection, we analyze the stability of systems involving non-minimally coupled standard and alternative scalar field models, proposing a generalized approach to derive critical points without indicating the potential a priori.
+The use of gauge in the geometrical trinity of gravity is specifically associated with the case of $\xi = 0$.
+We remark that the non-minimal coupling, i.e., $\xi \neq 0$, in principle, suggests that the gauge is no longer valid \emph{a priori} and may differ.
+However, in alignment with Refs.\cite{Xu:2012jf,Hrycyna:2008gk,Carloni:2023egi,DAgostino:2018ngy,Lu:2019hra,Ghosh:2023amt}, we use the same gauge, intentionally departing from the original trinity of gravity.
+As a result, we refer to this as the ``modified trinity of gravity'', where the latter is due to the non-minimal coupling.

+Here, we obtain the same critical points for both the standard and alternative scalar field descriptions, indicating that the presence of coupling between dark energy and gravity unifies these two different types of scalar field.
 In particular, the dust-like behavior of the alternative scalar field disappears in favor of a typical dark energy description.
 To study the stability of these point, we study again the behavior of small perturbations.
 This time, the system has an additional variable due to the source term in the Klein-Gordon equation, so we consider the following linear evolution of perturbations

 with the Jacobian matrix determined as